briskt/docs.fyne.io/content/docs/container/gridwrap.md

 size of the container.

-Initially a grid wrap layout will have a single column, if you resize it (as illustrated in the code comment to the right) it will rearrange the child elements to fill the space.
+Initially a grid wrap layout will have a single column, if you resize it (as illustrated in the code comment) it will rearrange the child elements to fill the space.

 ```go